Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

     For more details see the :doc:`trainer guide <../common/trainer>`.

-Select Torch Distributed Backend
+Select torch distributed backend
 --------------------------------

 By default, Lightning will choose `nccl` backend over `gloo` when running on GPUs.
 Find more information on [PyTorch supported backends](https://pytorch.org/docs/stable/distributed.html).

-Lightning exposes an environment variable ``TORCH_DISTRIBUTED_BACKEND`` for the user to change the backend.
+Lightning exposes an environment variable ``PL_TORCH_DISTRIBUTED_BACKEND`` for the user to change the backend.

 .. code-block:: bash

-   TORCH_DISTRIBUTED_BACKEND=gloo python train.py ...
+   PL_TORCH_DISTRIBUTED_BACKEND=gloo python train.py ...

 ----------